-A parent’s lawyer should read the provisions of local court rules, state and federal law governing confidentiality of records and documents in juvenile court proceedings and understand which records and documents are deemed confidential under applicable law.
+The parent’s lawyer should read the provisions of local court rules, state and federal law governing confidentiality of records and documents in juvenile court proceedings and understand which records and documents are deemed confidential under applicable law.
 The parent’s lawyer must appreciate the existing conflict or tension that exists about what documents and records that the parent’s lawyer can give to the parent client and which they cannot.
-He or she must understand that this is an evolving area of the law and regularly review the statutes and case law in this area.
+The parent’s lawyer must understand that this is an evolving area of the law and regularly review the statutes and case law in this area.

 The parent’s lawyer should work with the parent client to develop a case timeline and calendar system.